lordn-n/hellocomic2pdf/README.md

 ## TODO (Not in order...)
 - Add search.
-- Be more smart about the given URL (Be able to give any URL related to the comic and find the list of links).
 - Add progressbar.
 (Now it show a progress.
 But I want to implement [progressbar2](http://pythonhosted.org/progressbar2/))
 - Clean this crap.
 - Speed the whole thing!